goblint/analyzer/docs/artifact-descriptions/esop23.md

 1. Run the script `../bench/esop23_fig13.rb`.
 This takes ~25 min (see note below).
 2. Open the results HTML `../bench/bench_result/index.html`.

-    - The configurations are named the same as in the paper (with the exception that the `Interval` configuration from the paper is named `box` in the table).
+    - The configurations are named the same as in the paper (with the exception that the `Interval` configuration from the paper is named `box` in the table, and `Clusters` is named `cluster12`).
-    - There are some slight deviations between the `LLoCs` in the paper and the artifact, that are due to different versions of library functions caused by different versions of `glibc`.
+    - As noted in appendix I.1, we had to exclude `ypbind` from the benchmarks, as it spawns a thread from an unknown pointer which the analysis can not handle
-    - The number of threads and which are unique is given by the numbers following `T:` in the parenthesis after the runtimes
+    - As dumping the precision information incurs a significant performance penalty, each configuration is run twice: Once to measure runtime and once with the post-processing that marshals the internal data structures to disk.

 ### Notes
 * The source code for benchmarks can be found in `../bench/pthread/` and `../bench/svcomp/`.
 * Although it takes ~25 min to run all the benchmarks, the script continually updates the results HTML.
-Therefore it's possible to observe the first results in the partially-filled table without having to wait for the script to finish.
+Therefore it's possible to observe the first results in the partially-filled table without having to wait for the script to finish (if that shows you a blank, try waiting a while and refreshing).

 ### Outline of how the code is structured